JuliaPy/PyCall.jl/README.md

-Conversely, when passing arrays *to* Python, Julia `Array` types are converted to `PyObject` types *without* making a copy via NumPy, e.g. when passed as `pycall` arguments. **Warning:** If Python creates a new reference to an `Array` object and returns it from `pycall`, you *must* ensure that the original `Array` object still exists (i.e., is not garbage collected) as long as any such "hidden" Python references exist.
+Conversely, when passing arrays *to* Python, Julia `Array` types are converted to `PyObject` types *without* making a copy via NumPy, e.g. when passed as `pycall` arguments.

 #### PyDict